LoopKit/loopdocs/docs/browser/bb-errors.md

 !!! important "Browser Build Temporarily Unavailable for New Builders"
     New builders cannot build at this time because we cannot add Identifiers.

-    We are working to find a solution, but for now you need to be patient.
+    We are confident that the connection between *GitHub* Actions and *Apple* will be fixed.
+For now, please be patient.

 ### New Builder: Validate <code>Secrets</code> Error